joshlk/www.robotchinwag.com/_posts/2017-11-27-Linux-101-for-Windows-devs.markdown

 ---
 *Josh Levy-Kramer*

-Unless otherwise stated, images are attributed via a link
+Unless otherwise stated, images are attributed via a link (click on them)